solana-labs/solana/book/src/running-archiver.md

 ## Machine Requirements

-Replicators don't need specialized hardware.
-Anything with more than 128GB of disk space will be able to participate in the cluster as a replicator node.
+Archivers don't need specialized hardware.
+Anything with more than 128GB of disk space will be able to participate in the cluster as an archiver node.

 Currently the disk space requirements are very low but we expect them to change in the future.